 HC: Were there any pre-existing works before you started commissioning?

 BRW: You know, there were a couple.
 But part of the idea was to create a new repertoire and work with composers that we love.
 So that was kind of the inspiration for Pushback.
-As we were talking, we discovered a shared, overarching frustration that a lot of the music we play has a separation between what we do artistically as well as the lives that we live and that our communities live.
+As we were talking, we discovered a shared, overarching frustration that a lot of the music we play has a separation between what we do artistically and our real lives and those of our communities.
 Part of the idea of Pushback is that we invite composers to respond to cultural and social issues in the pieces that they’re writing for us.
 It’s not a political agenda, but we have gotten a lot of really positive responses from inviting composers to do that, and the results have taken a lot of different forms.

 HC: Is that an open-ended invitation or do you usually give some direction in regard to topics?

 BRW: Our mission statement is pretty broad, and we present it to the composers and go from there.
 A lot of the times this stuff takes the form of choosing text, since Ally is a singer and that can be a really powerful element.
 We got one piece that was cynically sarcastically hilarious and we have two pieces that are really introspective – one dealing with gender and transition and one dealing with personal trauma – I don’t know if these composers would have written these pieces if we hadn’t offered that space at the start.
 But it’s been a really rewarding experience to have composers give us something that personal.
 And they’re also just really great pieces.